cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

   return (
     <Box>
       {/*
-        Tell the player everything we know about the trial state, such as scores, moves, etc...
+        Tell the player everything we know about the trial state, such as scores, plays, etc...
       */}
       <Typography>Game state: {gameState}</Typography>
       <Typography>Human score: {humanScore}</Typography>